Coder-himakara/ecoguide/README.md

    ```
    mvn compile
    ```
-6. Run 'HelloApplication' class  to start the application
+6. Run `HelloApplication` class  to start the application
   #### Note
   The database and the relevant tables  will be created automatically once you run the application for the first time.
 Otherwise, you can use the scripts included in the
-  'DbConfig' class file for creating the database and tables manually.
+  `DbConfig` class file for creating the database and tables manually.

-### Create Admin Account
+### Create an Admin Account
-- Only the users mentioned in the 'approved_admin' table can sign up for the application.
+- Only the users mentioned in the `approved_admin` table can sign up for the application.
-- First you have to add authorized users for the 'approved_admin' table manually using your Database management system.
+- First you have to add authorized users for the `approved_admin` table manually using your Database management system.
-- After that use the 'admin_id' related to a user in 'approved_admin' table to sign up for the application.
+- After that use the `admin_pid` related to a user in `approved_admin` table to sign up for the application.
-- Only one user account can be created for one 'admin_id'.
+- Only one admin account can be created for one `admin_pid`.

+#### Note
+To delete an admin account, you have to manullay delete the record from the `approved_admin` table using your Database management system.